About Donald the Priest

 This blog is focused on Food.
 It will feature reviews of places to eat books, and the odd recipe.
 I also write about what it means to gather together around food.
 I can be found on Twitter as @anglibubs.

 This was reinforced at festive occasions.
 As a child, I don’t remember a Christmas, Thanksgiving or Easter, where our table wasn’t extended to include someone who would otherwise have been alone during that holiday.
+However, this practice has not been a part of my life as I’ve become a middle-aged single.

-As a priest it is my desire to spread the the welcome that is found in the Eucharist at the Lord’s Table to all the table settings in which the church community gathers
+As a priest it is my desire to spread the the welcome that is found in the Eucharist at the Lord’s Table to all the table settings in which the church community gathers.

-More on Donald
+More on me

 I enjoy singing Karaoke, but recently I have taken to singing open mic.
 You can generally singing every second Friday at Strong Badger Coffeehouse.
 Hopefully, come January, once they’ve finished their renovations, I’ll be able to go back to the Wednesday night open mics at Sam’s Place.